cdk8s-team/cdk8s/rfc/helm-synthesis.md

 ### What is the technical solution (design) of this feature?

-[Helm](https://helm.sh/) is a tool to help you define, install, and upgrade applications running on Kubernetes

-CDK8s CLI currently provides users with a `synth` command that helps with generating manifests for the given CDK8s App.
+CDK8s CLI currently provides users with a `synth` command that helps with generating manifests for the given CDK8s app.
 This design focuses on adding more functionality to this command, like this feature would enable users to generate manifests in a structure that is supported by helm and can ease the helm deployment with CDK8s experience for the user.

 For instance, once implemented the user would be able to run,
 ```